Jennifer Lopez Posts, Deletes Instagram Pic Featuring Alex Rodriguez

 — OnCik (@OnCikCom) March 13, 2017

-The Jennifer Lopez Instagram photo was posted on Sunday afternoon but apparently, she quickly decided not to go public with the Alex Rodriguez relationship yet because it only stayed on her social media for a few minutes before getting deleted.
+The Jennifer Lopez Instagram photo was posted on Sunday afternoon, but apparently, she quickly decided not to go public with the Alex Rodriguez relationship yet because it only stayed on her social media for a few minutes before getting deleted.
 That didn’t stop an army of screenshotters who saved the J.Lo photo, again proving that what is posted to social media is never gone forever.

 According to People, Jennifer Lopez and Alex Rodriguez spent a long weekend together in the Bahamas.
-It was reported that the new couple spent some time at the Bakers Bay Golf & Ocean Club after arriving late Friday night. the ultra swanky private resort is located on Great Guana Cay about 200 miles off the coast of Florida.
+It was reported that the new couple spent some time at the Bakers Bay Golf & Ocean Club after arriving late Friday night.
+The ultra swanky private resort is located on Great Guana Cay about 200 miles off the coast of Florida.

 The Real… #dontmissout #shadesofblue #worldofdance #Jlovegas #allihave